 - WiFi Dongle/Antenna: The 851N network audio player includes a USB-WiFi dongle/WLAN aerial antenna which plugs into the player's rear-panel USB port.
 This USB-WiFi dongle/antenna wirelessly connects the player to your home network.
 The 851N supports 802.11 b/g/n (in 2.4GHz only) with WEP, WPA, WPA2 encryption.
 The unit has a wireless range of 30-98'.

 Note: It is not recommended to use a WiFi connection for music files above 16 bits, 44.1/48kHz (if lossless/uncompressed).

-Online Music Services: The Cambridge Audio 851N lets you access Internet Radio, Spotify Connect and Tidal (Tidal will require a future firmware update).
-Access to Internet Radio and Spotify Connect requires the free Cambridge Connect App for Apple iOS (7.1+) and Android (OS 4.0+) devices.
+Online Music Services: The Cambridge Audio 851N lets you access Internet Radio, Spotify Connect, Tidal, and Qobuz.
+Access to Internet Radio, Tidal, and Qobuz require the free StreamMagic App (for Apple iOS 11.0+ and Android OS 5.0+).

 - Internet Radio: The Cambridge Audio 851N gives you access to over 20,000 internet radio stations from around the world; all sorted by Location, Language, and Genre.

 - Spotify Connect: Anyone with a Spotify account (whether free or premium) can enjoy the wireless freedom of streaming the Spotify app (for Apple iOS or Android) to to the MusicCast-enabled speaker.
 All files on Spotify can stream up to 320kbps, which is MP3 quality.